 Wherever reasonable, a 2FA system should be in place to ensure multi-layered protection.

-The key component of any message is the content.
+The key component of any text message is the content.
 There are several ways to ensure safe storage on the provider’s side.
-Such as using hashing or not storing message content altogether.
+Such as using hashing or not storing the text message content altogether.

 There are several ways to ensure safe storage on the provider’s side.
-Such as using hashing or not storing message content altogether.
+Such as using hashing or not storing the text message content altogether.

 Using these tools will add an additional layer of protection on top of the existing security and can provide a bit more peace of mind for the customers.